ahanoff/spec-kit-mcp-go/README.md

 ## Troubleshooting

 - Ensure the binary path in `mcp.json` is correct
-- Check that spec-kit is installed: `npx @github/spec-kit --version`
+- Check that spec-kit is installed: `specify --version`
 - Verify Go is installed: `go version`
 - Test the server manually: `echo '{"jsonrpc": "2.0", "id": 1, "method": "tools/list"}' | ./spec-kit-mcp-go`